 South Carolina permits drivers to show proof of insurance digitally on a smartphone or other mobile device.
 This environmentally friendly law was passed, in part, to cut down on unnecessary mailings and paper.
 Drivers without the technology to show this form of proof must carry an insurance ID card in their vehicle.

 If your insurance lapses, your insurance provider will notify the South Carolina Department of Motor Vehicles electronically.
 You’ll then receive a letter asking you to verify new insurance within 20 days.
-Failure to do so will result in suspension of your driver’s license, license plate, and vehicle registration.
+Failure to do so will result in the suspension of your driver’s license, license plate, and vehicle registration.

 If your coverage lapses and you’re unable to provide proof of insurance when pulled over, you may be issued a citation and subject to a fine or jail time.
-If you then fail to provide proof within 30 days, you may face indefinite suspension of your driver’s license.
+If you then fail to provide proof within 30 days, you may face an indefinite suspension of your driver’s license.
 Payment of a $100 fine is required to reinstate your license.

 It’s against the law to drive in South Carolina with the following BAC percentages: